grantshandy/fdg/pkg/README.md

 });
 ```

-It works with deno greate just like this:
+It works with deno great just like this:
 ```shell
 $ deno run --allow-net deno.js
 Listolier: 197.79331970214844,134.728515625,0